Group 1 (Writing, Pedagogy, and Literacy)

 Texts: The Norton Reader: An Anthology of Nonfiction, 13th ed., ed.
 Linda Peterson, et al. (Norton).

 Do we write the world or does the world write us?
 This class will examine experimental creative nonfiction through a consideration of place.
 Students will be asked to consider their place in various landscapes—in the Green Mountains, in New England, in the East Coast, as well as in wherever they call home.
 We will study different modes of creative nonfiction but focus especially on the calendar, the almanac, and the diary, each as a method of examining the landscape as it relates to time.
 Readings will include the Georgics, Walden, selections from J. B. Jackson's A Sense of Place, a Sense of Time, and My Emily Dickinson by Susan Howe.
-We will consider connections between the visual arts and nonfiction, looking, for example, at the work of Nancy Holt and her husband, Robert Smithson.
-Students will be required to keep a weather log; to write numerous short pieces (experimenting with various forms); and to compose weathergrams, among other things.
+We will consider connections between the visual arts and nonfiction, looking, for example, at the work of Nancy Holt and her husband, Robert Smithson, and we will explore the work of John Cage.
+Students will be required to keep a weather log, to write numerous short pieces, and to compose weathergrams, among other things.

 Texts: Henry David Thoreau, Walden and Other Writings (Modern Library); Virgil, Virgil's Georgics, trans.
 Janet Lembke (Yale); J.B.
 Jackson, A Sense of Place, a Sense of Time (Yale); Susan Howe, My Emily Dickinson (New Directions).